-The LGPRF has been operationalised within the planning and accountability framework as follows:
+The LGPRF has been operationalised as follows:

 - service performance indicators service indicators be included in the budget and reported against in the performance statement in the annual report.
-All service performance indicators and measures should be reported in the report of operations in the annual report - financial performance indicators all financial performance indicators and measures be reported in the performance statement in the annual report - sustainable capacity indicators - all sustainable capacity indicators be reported in the performance statement in the annual report - governance and management indicators the checklist be reported in the report of operations in the annual report.
+All service performance indicators and measures should be reported in the report of operations in the annual report - financial performance indicators all financial performance indicators and measures be reported in the performance statement in the annual report - sustainable capacity indicators all sustainable capacity indicators be reported in the performance statement in the annual report - governance and management indicators the checklist be reported in the report of operations in the annual report.